 Green Travel Code

-b. don’t take anything home with you apart from your rubbish – an empty shell will make a great new home for a hermit crab
+b.
+Don’t take anything home apart from your rubbish – an empty shell could be a new home for a hermit crab

-6. Watch your step.
-To limit the effects of erosion, stay on designated trails where possible and walk in single file in the centre of the track.
-Try to place your footsteps on the least destructive locations such as rocks, gravel and bare ground rather than fragile terrain such as moss, seedlings and flowering plants.
+7. Watch your step!
+To limit the effects of erosion, stay on designated trails where possible.
+Try to avoid walking on fragile terrain such as sand dunes, moss, seedlings and flowering plants.
 Leave gates as you find them (open or closed) and natural objects as they are.
-On the coast, take care not to walk through sand dunes which in general have fragile vegetation.

-7. Respect farm animals and wildlife.
-Always watch or photograph animals from a distance to avoid startling them or forcing them to flee.
+8. Respect farm animals and wildlife.
+It’s best not to feed wildlife as this damages animals’ health, alters natural behaviours and exposes them to predators.
+When driving, reduce your speed on rural country roads and be patient with travelling livestock by pulling into the side of the road and stopping to let the animals pass by.
+Watch or photograph animals from a distance to avoid startling them or forcing them to flee.
 Avoid quick movements and direct eye contact which can be interpreted as aggression.
 Don’t encircle, crowd, or attempt to pick up a wild animal.
-Do not feed wildlife as this damages animals’ health, alters natural behaviours and exposes them to predators.
 Notify the local land manager if you find an injured animal or one in trouble.
-When driving, reduce your speed on rural country roads and be patient with travelling livestock by pulling into the side of the road and stopping to let the animals pass by.

-9. Protect water sources.
-Soaps, toothpastes and detergents can affect the water quality of lakes and streams.
-Reduce the potential impact by minimising the use of soaps etc and washing at least 30 metres from shorelines which allows the soil to act as a filter.
+10. Protect water sources.
+If you’re camping outdoors, remember that soaps, toothpastes and detergents can affect water quality and ecosystems in rivers and lakes.
+Reduce the potential impact by minimising use of these products and washing at least 30 metres from shorelines which allows the soil to act as a filter.